armijnhemel/devicecode/doc/downloading_fcc_data.md

 The cleanest and easiest website to download the data from is [FCC.report][fcc.report] because it is fast and it serves fairly clean HTML that is easy to process.
+It should be noted that this website does not seem to have indexed all FCC documents.

 Downloading is fairly trivial: given one or more valid FCC ids grab the HTML of the overview page, parse the HTML to extract PDF paths and descriptions,